Dr. Oz’s Ultimate Pancake Test + Stedman Graham’s Life Advice | Dr. Oz | S10 | Ep 139 | Full Episode

 I was dancing earlier.

-Having a blast.
+I'm having a blast.

-Welcome to the show.
+Welcome to your show.

 Daphne, what's on the menu?

-It's going to be really good.
+Oh, it's going to be really good.

-Take some time in here right now.
+Pay attention here right now.

-Smell it here.
+I'm smelling it here.

-First up is bacon-wrapped cinnamon rolls.
+First up is bacon wrapped cinnamon rolls.

 That's straight from Maria.

-Take them in there.
+Take them now.

 I love them.